BenjaminEHowe/cloudlinux-directadmin-python-flask/README.md

-# Python application hosted on CloudLinux with DirectAdmin
+# Flask (Python) application hosted on CloudLinux with DirectAdmin
 This repository contains a template application which can be deployed to a [shared hosting account using DirectAdmin](https://namecrane.com/store/da-shared-hosting) and [CloudLinux's Python